skellis46/finger-pointing-moon/case-for-support.md

 - project blog - fortnightly post with updates, speculations, key ideas, quotes, insights, emerging understandings
 - github site for all text materials: radically transparent and OA
-- unconference? - maybe make it some kind of online community thing - publish presentations online; invite responses, comments
+- unconference (asynchronous?) - maybe make it some kind of online community thing - publish presentations online; invite two responses per provocation, comments
 - project website

 + Outputs and Dissemination (what you will do with the knowledge) for your audience: